Museum activities for children, and the childlike!

 Museums’ own activities for kids

-In the museums you find a lot for children to do and investigate.
-To this list, which is continually updated, we add information about tasks and activities organized for children in the museums.
-Remember also the search category “Especially for children”!
-Here you can see the museums, exhibitions and events listed in the category.
+In the museums you find a lot for children to do and wonder.
+To this list, which is continually updated, we add information about tasks and activities organised for children in the museums.
+Remember also the search categories exhibitions For kids and events For kids and For the whole family.

 Ateneum Art Museum, Helsinki